 6. It Can Be Cold, Even In Summer

-When packing For Alaska, bring layers regardless of the weather forecast.
+When packing for Alaska, bring layers regardless of the weather forecast.
 A trip to Alaska might shock the system if you’re from Florida, Texas, or a warm-weather destination.

 It could reach the low 80s on port days in the summer months.
 However, expect temperatures in the low 40s (or lower) on glacier viewing days.
+Having the right outfits for Alaska is essential.

 The wind off the glaciers can chill you to the bone.
 So, wear a base layer as you’d wear for skiing, and add clothing on top.